DanielSwift1992/veritas-black-hole-article/article_blackhole_inevitable_en.md

 The φ-scenario yields t ≈ 191.8 years; we ceil to 192 for conservatism.
 Python verification: Exact computation confirms 2217 (2025 + ceil(191.8)).

 ![Informational Singularity Timeline](viz/growth_curves.png)
-*Figure 1: Exponential growth curves (log scale) intersecting the Bekenstein bound. φ-curve hits at 2217; others labeled.
-Generated from model parameters.
-[Alt: Log y-axis (bits) vs. years; horizontal bound line; colored trajectories with intersection points.]*
+*Figure 1 — Exponential data-growth curves (log-scale) intersect the finite Bekenstein bound.
+The φ-trajectory crosses at 2217 CE; conservative and big-data scenarios follow.*

 ![Robustness to Boundary Rescaling](viz/robust_recal.png)
-*Figure 2: Doubling the bound (orange) shifts the intersection rightward by ~1.44 years, preserving finiteness.
-[Alt: Log-scale plot with blue growth line crossing original (red) and rescaled (orange) bounds.]*
+*Figure 2 — Doubling the information bound delays the intersection by ≈1.44 years; finiteness is unaffected.*

 ---